BibliothecaDAO/Frontinus-House-Docs/Builders Proposals/SWxRW Hackathon/Proposals.md

 # Project Summaries

 Below is a concise overview of each project row, summarizing the core idea, key tech, and main goals.
-They are listed in the same order as in your data.
+Each project has a set goal to unlock the second part of its funds.

 ---
 ### 1. Aldwin by Zkorp
 - **Summary:**
   An AI agent powered by Daydreams, designed to play an on-chain game (focg) and showcase interactive on-chain gameplay.